Joseph Allen Stein: Work in India

+Legacy

 Several of his disciples went on to establish leading architectural firms and real estate development businesses; J. K. Jain (architect & real estate developer), chairman at DASNAC; Anuraag Chowfla and Meena Mani (architects), principals at Mani & Chowfla, to name a few.
 In 1993, Building in the Garden, a study of his work, by Stephen White, dean of the School of Architecture at Roger Williams University in Rhode Island was published.
+White notes that even though Stein's work in India is celebrated, their intent and scope is not fully recognised.
+The purpose of writing the book is to shed light on the philosophy behind Stein's designs.

-He was awarded the Padma Shri, India's fourth highest civilian honour, in 1992.
+Stein was awarded the Padma Shri, India's fourth highest civilian honour, in 1992.
 He married Margaret Suydam in 1938.
 He died on 6 October 2001, at age 89 in Raleigh, North Carolina.
 He is survived by their sons David and Ethan.
+In 2022, Stein's family contributed materials from his personal archive to the Division of Rare and Manuscript Collections at Cornell University.
+These materials included “5,000 drawings, firm brochures, publications, and other documents from over 70 years of Stein's professional life”, some of which were exhibited at the Bibliowicz Family Gallery in Milstein Hall to celebrate the man.
+UC Berkeley's Environmental Design Archives also contain Stein's blueprints of a mid-century modern house in Mill Valley, California, which was considered a "lost project" until they were donated by former resident of the house, Bill Rogan's son, Dennis.

 Selected projects

 Indian Institute of Management Kozhikode, the fifth IIM to be established in the prestigious IIM family, started construction of hilltop campus in 2001 and was completed by 2003.